VollmerLab/16S_Florida_Tank_Analysis/README.md

 ![plot](./Figures/Very_Likely_Suspects_emmeans.png)

 ### Next 3 graphs ranked in order of difference between diseased and healthy:
+y-axis is Family and Genus (species is NA for most ASVs)

 #### significant for final_disease_state
 ![plot](./Figures/VLS_FDS_emmeans.png)